 This need has resulted in a great business opportunity for people who would like to scan photos for profit.

 Again, the numbers are impressive; 1000 Memories estimates that there are over 1.7 trillion paper photos stored in albums, attics, and shoeboxes, while Scan Café estimates that Americans have taken 550 billion non-digital photos.
-All of these photos represent the heart and soul of a family’s story and an opportunity for you to help solve their problem.
+All of these photos represent the heart and soul of a family’s history and an opportunity for you to help solve their problem.
 Within your neighborhood and circle of family and friends, there are thousands of photos waiting for someone to organize, sort, and digitize.

 Here are tips on getting started, including the initial investment, income potential, and resources to help.

 1. Getting the Word Out

 Photo scanning offers the chance to work with family, friends, neighbors, and local businesses within your community.
 Tell your network that you have started a new business, and you can help them get their photo life in order.

 If you are going to start a scanning business, you need to invest in the proper equipment.
 A home flatbed scanner is not the right tool for high-speed scanning.
-Most start with the Kodak PS50, which can scan up to 50 photos a minute, and EZ Photo Scan offers a competitive price ($1,299) and great customer service to help you get started.
+Most people start with the Kodak PS50 Photo Scanner, which can scan up to 50 photos a minute, and EZ Photo Scan offers a competitive price ($1,299) and great customer service to help you get started.